k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: disarming spear trap chances luck check was inverted
 - Carrying the Master Key of Thievery in open inventory improves thievery chances
+- Fix: text in the Convict quest still referenced the Iron Ball of Liberation